 - Progress exercise program to a weighted gym based program

-- Full knee range of motion in weight-bearing – i.e. full squatting range of motion
+- Full knee range of motion in weight-bearing – i.e. full knee flexion and squatting range of motion

 - Build on single leg control and stability